At the heart of China's protests against zero-Covid, young people cry for freedom – KION546

 CNN has verified protests in 16 locations, with reports of others held in dozens of other cities and universities across the country.

+While protests in several parts of China appear to have largely dispersed peacefully over the weekend, some met a stronger response from authorities — and security has been tightened across cities in a country were authorities have far-reaching surveillance and security capabilities.

+In Beijing, a heavy police presence was apparent on Monday evening, a day after protests broke out there.
+Police vehicles, many parked with their lights flashing, lined eerily quiet streets throughout parts of the capital, including near Liangmaqiao in the city’s central Chaoyang district, where a large crowd of protesters had gathered Sunday night.

-When asked Monday whether “the widespread display of anger and frustration” seen across China could prompt Beijing to move away from its zero-Covid approach, a Foreign Ministry spokesman dismissed suggestions of dissent.
+When asked Monday whether “the widespread display of anger and frustration” seen across the country could prompt China to move away from its zero-Covid approach, a Foreign Ministry spokesman dismissed suggestions of dissent.

 “What you mentioned does not reflect what actually happened,” said spokesperson Zhao Lijian, who added that authorities had been “making adjustments” to their Covid policies based on “realities on the ground.”